Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-04.md

 The bits of lore here help make sense of all that.
 Lolth is also the goddess of lies, and treachery is among her commandments.
 How much do you think such a deity would trust their followers?
 No, Yochlols aren't made to spy on the enemies of the drow.
 They're made to spy _on the drow_.
-Being un-spider-like gives them some plausible deniability, and is perhaps a hint that they're the product of another side of Lolth's personality, one rarely known to her worshippers.
-Because despite all the talk about the drow being her favorite people, Lolth doesn't trust them.
+Their un-spider-like nature gives Lolth some plausible deniability.
+It is, perhaps, a hint that these demons are the product of another side of Lolth's personality, one rarely known to her worshippers.
+Because despite all the dedication the drow people lavishes on her, Lolth doesn't trust them.

-That's kinda tragic, isn't it?
+That's kinda tragic, for both the Drow and for Lolth.